Compact Looper, Compact Looper Horizontal, Compact Looper with LED, Compact Momentary Looper, and Latching + Momentary Looper

 The LED version adds an LED so that you can easily see when the loop is active.

-The black LED version features a durable matte black painted finish, a soft click switch, and premium Switchcraft jacks.
-Check out this video to check out the amazing new soft click switch.
+The black and white versions feature a durable powered coated finish, a soft click switch, and premium Switchcraft jacks.
+Check out this video for more info on the amazing new soft click switch.
 In addition to a soft click switch, the black Hermit and Octopus loopers feature Japanese Lumberg jacks.
 The white looper features Switchcraft USA jacks.

 The compact momentary looper only engages the loop when the momentary footswitch is held down.
 With the switch released the loop is bypassed and the signal flows on through the pedal’s true bypass circuitry.

 The latching + momentary looper features both a latching and a momentary switch, so you can engage the true bypass loop by either clicking it on/off with the latching switch, or by holding down the momentary switch.
 It should be obvious, but if the loop is already turned on with the latching switch, you can’t turn it on again with the momentary switch.
 Trying to do so will likely create feedback — undesirable, unless feedback is your thing.